siavooshpayandehazad/SoCDep2/README.txt

     - we need to have a deadline for the whole task graph

+    - Can we implement something like Core-Cannibalization method for Router's control unit etc.?

+    - Can we have some sort of local repair?

     - for later time we need to schedule flits in the critical domain with a model of the router with latency etc considered (low priority- thesis of Mihkel Tagel)

     - we need to add 0 weight communication between the tasks just to stablish precedence without data dependence. (we can have this in the data dependence assumptions)

+    - can we identify two cores that we can just swap their mapped tasks and it doesnt change any other traffic on the network?
     --------------------------------------------------
     List of functions without DocString: